SwitchbladeBot/switchblade/README.md

 <a href="https://opencollective.com/switchblade/sponsor/9/website?requireActive=false" target="_blank"><img src="https://opencollective.com/switchblade/sponsor/9/avatar.svg?requireActive=false"></a>
 <a href="https://opencollective.com/switchblade/sponsor/10/website?requireActive=false" target="_blank"><img src="https://opencollective.com/switchblade/sponsor/10/avatar.svg?requireActive=false"></a>

-<h2 align="center">Hacktoberfest</h2>

-We are totally Hacktoberfest friendly, in 2020 we are even giving Switchblade Stickers to those who open 3 or more _valid_ PRs to Switchblade during October, please check our issue tab clicking [here.][hacktoberfest-url]

 <h2 align="center">Backers</h2>

 Backers are the people who contribute to our projects monetarily.
 They get their image with a link to their website on this page, an awesome badge on their Switchblade profile and a role that grants exclusive access to some channels in our discord server.
 [Click here and become a backer today!][backers-url]